rahmamahdi02/rahmamahdi02/README.md

 ### Hi there 👋🏾, I am Rahma (she/her)

 I am a UC Berkeley undergrad with experience in quantitative and qualitative research, who pivoted into tech.
-Curently I am 🌱 learning about PERN Stack: PostgreSQL, Express, React, and Node.js.
+Curently, I am 🌱 learning about PERN Stack: PostgreSQL, Express, React, and Node.js.

 - ⚡ Fun fact: I have bungee jumped and would love to skydive one day!
 - 🔭 I’m currently working on my bundle thriftstore app for women entrepreneur by women